2026 -- H 8101 SUBSTITUTE A

 1

-This act would amend several definitions to the general law chapter relating to abandoned
+This act would amend several definitions within the general law chapter relating to

 2

-property, would add a definition for "eligible nonprofit corporation", and would provide criteria for
+abandoned property, would add a definition for "eligible nonprofit corporation", and would provide

 3